-Why Some Kids Aren’t Ready for a Phone and What to Do Instead
+Why Some Kids Aren’t Ready for a Smartphone (and What to Do Instead)

 As a licensed counselor, I’ve sat across from hundreds of kids and families trying to navigate the messy task of growing up with technology.
-And there’s a pattern I see over and over.
-Not just in the teenagers who feel overwhelmed by digital life, but in the well-meaning parents who handed over a phone a little too soon and are now trying to make sense of the fallout.
+Over time, a clear pattern shows up.
+Not just in the teens who feel overwhelmed by digital life, but in the well-meaning parents who handed over a phone a little too soon and are now trying to make sense of the fallout.

 If you’re wondering whether your child is ready for a smartphone, you’re not alone.
-This major decision is now being navigated by every modern family across the globe.
+This is a major decision nearly every modern family is now facing.

-And if part of you really wants to believe they’re ready, because it would make life easier, because “everyone else has one,” or because they’ve been begging for months, that’s completely normal.
+And if part of you wants to believe they’re ready because it would make life easier, because everyone else seems to have one, or because the asking has been relentless, that’s completely normal.

 The Maturity Gap No One Talks About